 Rotator cuff injuries are very common.
 Over the age of 30, the rotator cuff is responsible for the shoulder pain that most of us experience.
-But rotator cuff injuries are not the only cause of shoulder pain.

-The most common causes of shoulder pain will vary with age, your activities and whether or not you have suffered any trauma.
+The most common causes of shoulder pain will vary by age, your activities and whether or not you have suffered any trauma.
 Rotator cuff injuries are only one of the many sources of pain in the shoulder.

 Shoulder Pain by Age

 Seniors tend to have shoulder pain due to arthritis, loss of cartilage, and small, medium or even very large chronic (old) rotator cuff tears from a lifetime of wear and tear.
 Sometimes the torn rotator cuff tendon will upset the tissues around the tendon and cause a bursitis.
-This secondary bursitis is the most common cause of pain and discomfort.
+This secondary bursitis is a common cause of pain and discomfort.

 Rotator Cuff Tears